wkumari/draft-vandergaast-edns-client-subnet/README.md

-   When a query containing an ECS option is received, an Authoritative Nameserver supporting ECS MAY use the address information specified in the option in order to generate an optimized response.
+   When a query containing an ECS option is received, an Authoritative Nameserver supporting ECS MAY use the address information specified in the option in order to generate a tailored response.

    Authoritative Nameservers that have not implemented or enabled support for the ECS option may safely ignore it within incoming